DeclarativeHub/ReactiveKit/README.md

 }
 ```

-We will build a connectable signal as a wrapper over any other kind of signal.
+We will build a connectable signal as a wrapper over any other kind of a signal.
 We will leverage subjects for the implementation.

 ```swift
 public final class ConnectableSignal<Source: SignalProtocol>: ConnectableSignalProtocol {